nvdungx/nvdungx.github.io/_posts/2021-12-17-unified-diagnostic-protocol-overview.md

 </figure>

 Calibration DIDs is used to tuning the ECU operation, e.g. when adapting its configuration to surrounding conditions such specific operating environment, other vehicle equipments(sensor, actuator characteristics),...
-The write Calibration DIDs sequence could be similar to variant coding one.
+The write Calibration DIDs sequence could be similar to above variant coding one.

 ## 10. Diagnostic function development
 When it comes to development the diagnostic functionalities of an actual ECU project, how it should be carried-out?
 You can refer to below diagram.
 This just an example, different project with different tool-chains might be slightly variate.
 But still you have to has:
 - OEM diagnostic specification, project dependent diagnostic specification ⟹ requirement and is realized in Open Diagnostic eXchange(ODX) format database file such as .cdd, .pdx, .odx
-- Development tool to view/modify ODX file or possibly parsing the file content into corresponding configuration data ⟹ configuration of classic AUTOSAR module like DEM, DCM, FIM
+- Development tool to view/modify ODX file or possibly parsing the file content into corresponding configuration data ⟹ configuration of classic AUTOSAR module like DEM, DCM, FIM.
+- Design and implementation of diagnostic application (SWCs).
-- Diagnostic testing tool to parse the ODX file to create validation environment manually or automation ⟹ ODX file is used as reference data for V&V operation
+- Diagnostic testing tool to parse the ODX file to create validation environment manually or automation ⟹ ODX file is used as reference data for V&V operation.
 <figure>
   <img src="/assets/img/blogs/2021_12_17/17_diagnostic_development.png" alt="diagnostic development">
   <figcaption>Example of diagnostic function development with Vector tool-chains</figcaption>